skit-ai/dialogy/CONTRIBUTING.md

     - [Telling your git client about the key](https://docs.github.com/en/github/authenticating-to-github/telling-git-about-your-signing-key)
     - [Signed commits](https://docs.github.com/en/github/authenticating-to-github/signing-commits)

+- Creating a branch also comes with a convention label/#issue.n/title.
+As an example, if you are working on a bug your branch could be named bug/#45/plugin_crash_on_

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.